Build an Engaging Intranet to Enhance Employee Engagement

 Setting ambitious targets for your people and then giving them all the support they need to achieve them is the key to a productive and engaged workforce.

-So, regularly review an employee’s 30-60-90 day plan with them during your one-to-ones, and be sure to adjust it – or throw it out and start again with it – as soon as it becomes apparent it’s not relevant anymore.
+Regularly review an employee’s 30-60-90 day plan with them during your one-on-ones, and be sure to adjust it – or edit it out as soon as it becomes apparent it’s not relevant anymore.

 What’s more important than strictly following the plan you’ve laid out is that your employee always knows what’s expected of them at any given moment – and what “success” looks like in their role.
 That’s what’s going to boost retention and engagement the most.

-Follow the simple process we’ve outlined here to quickly create simple 30-60-90 day plans that will help your new hires find their feet in your company and own their role as fast as possible.
+Follow the simple process we’ve outlined here to quickly create simple 30-60-90 day plans that will help your new hires find their feet in your company and own their role.

 Get the foundational knowledge on creating an employee recognition program that boosts employee engagement and helps them feel valued.